acdlite/flummox/docs/docs/api/higher-order-component.md

  *   an object of store keys mapped to state getters.
  *
  * stateGetter: a function that takes the store as a parameter and
- *   returns the state that should be passed to the component's
+ *   returns the state that should be passed to the component's `setState()`.
+ *   Since 3.0 you can access the component props via the second stateGetter parameter.
- *   `setState()`.
-If no state getter is specified, the default getter is
+ *   If no state getter is specified, the default getter is
  *   used, which simply returns the entire store state.
  */
 connectToStores(BaseComponent, stores, stateGetter);